Access attributes from another layer with ArcGIS Arcade

 In the Output window, no value is listed and the result is Null.

-Results window showing a Null result
+Results window showing a null result

 This is because the default power plant, Kajaki Hydroelectric Power Plant Afghanistan, has no estimated annual power generation data.
 In such a case, you can manually specify a different value for testing purposes.